ekdelange/ai-coding-demo/PROMPT.md

 You are a senior Python engineer.
-Build a Plotly Dash web app that reads 'JE_Tariff_Shock_Demo_v2.xlsx' from the working directory and renders a dynamic tariff impact dashboard for actuator SKUs (AX100, AX200) sold into the US market.
+Build a a dynamic, interactive dashboard using Plotly only — the result should be a self-contained HTML file I can open in my browser, with filters, zooming, and hover features.
+The app should read 'JE_Tariff_Shock_Demo_v2.xlsx' from the working directory and render a dynamic tariff impact dashboard for actuator SKUs (AX100, AX200) sold into the US market.

 Data model: